 How this can help me?

 You can learn more information and feedbacks from a private conversation.
-Add "loyal: tag to this lead card (remember tat lead tags are differ from conversation tags).
+Add "loyal" tag to this lead card (remember that lead tags are different from conversation tags).

 All you need to do is to select a lead via tag and send a manual message.